Sex Abuse Victims Resources

 The Dietrich Law Firm P.C., Recognized as a Best Law Firm of America, Has an Elite Team of Dedicated Personal Injury Attorneys That Will Tirelessly Defend Victims Injured as a Result of Sexual Abuse.

-Every 73 seconds, someone is the victim of a sexual assault.
+Every 73 seconds, someone becomes a victim of a sexual assault.
 That amounts to roughly 1,100 individuals every day who suffer abuse at the hands of strangers, family members, partners, or acquaintances.
-Although the last thirty years have seen a drop in the number of sexual abuse reports, it is still a very real and horrible threat facing society today.
+Although the last 30 years have seen a drop in the number of sexual abuse reports, it is still a very real and horrible threat which faces society today.
 Sexual abuse is not limited to college campuses or clergy members.
 It infiltrates every corner of society, from prisons to the military, and occurs to individuals at all stages of life, from childhood to the late stages of adulthood.